+The main role of the volunteer is to patrol the beach looking for nesting mother turtles.
+When the mother turtle is located, data is collected and the eggs are taken to a protected beach hatchery.
 The beach patrols for nesting turtles take place at night time, under the glittering blanket of the Milky Way.
-Volunteers, along with project leaders, patrol the beaches looking for the nesting turtles.
-The nesting season is from July to December, with the babies usually hatching from early September onwards.
+The nesting season is from July to December, with the babies usually hatching from early August onwards.
+Volunteers will enjoy releasing babies from September onwards!

 Accommodation and food